chrisgrieser/twitter-workspace-for-drafts/README.md

 # Drafts Twitter Client
 While not a full-fleged Twitter client when it comes to interacting and reading tweets, Drafts text manipulation capabilities have many advantages.
-When it comes to the drafting of new tweets, Drafts can shine with features like automatic replacement of common abbreviations, or creating a long Twitter thread in one go ("Tweet Storm").
+When it comes to the drafting of new tweets, Drafts can shine with features like automatic replacement of common abbreviations, or creating a long Twitter thread in one go (Tweet Storm).

 <img src="https://github.com/chrisgrieser/twitter-workspace-for-drafts/blob/main/Draft%20+%20Twitter.png?raw=true" alt="Icon for Drafts Twitter Client" width=15% height=15%>